googleapis/synthtool/docker/owlbot/java/README.md

 Successfully built a7d7e0c80b00
 ```

-The "a7d7e0c80b00" is the ID of the container image build.
+"a7d7e0c80b00" is the ID of the container image build.
 Try running the
-postprocessor with a target repository.
-Example with java-aiplatform below:
+postprocessor image with a target repository.
+Here is an example with java-aiplatform repository  below:

 ```bash
 suztomo@suztomo:~/java-aiplatform$ git checkout -b test_postprocessor origin/main